top of page

 David Denino, LPC, NCC

 David has presented at many state and national conferences.
-He is a master trainer of Question Persuade Refer (QPR), having taught the QPR curriculum for several years, and was the key person in bringing the QPR model to the state university system in Connecticut.
+He is a master trainer in Question, Persuade, Refer (QPR), having taught the QPR curriculum for several years and being the key person in bringing the QPR model to the Connecticut state university system.
 A certified clinical trauma professional, David is also a Red Cross mental health first responder and is the mental health lead for the states of Connecticut and Rhode Island.
-As such, he has assisted with relief efforts for hurricanes Katrina, Sandy, and Harvey as well as provided mental health support at the Sandy Hook and Las Vegas shootings.
+As such, he has assisted with relief efforts for hurricanes Katrina, Sandy, and Harvey, as well as provided mental health support at the Sandy Hook and Las Vegas shootings.

 A current adjunct faculty member at Southern Connecticut State University, David has experience teaching graduate courses in counseling theory, student affairs, crisis counseling, lifespan/career development, and internship supervision.